Stories from the Garden: Growing Power, Connection in Indianapolis

 There were also visits to other grassroots, black-led urban farming efforts across Indianapolis and sessions that sprung from the emergent learning and skills that we brought as gardeners, including Sound Healing, a Grief Circle, and a Laughter Yoga Session.

 With the growing season concluded and the garden “put to bed” for the winter months, the Kheprw team has now begun to harvest stories of what this experience has meant for individual growers, and the impact it has had on themselves, their families and their communities.
-Enjoy hearing about the dimensions of growth that occurred for Miss Cassie Piper when she stepped into this rich community space of cooperative production, learning and friendship.
+Enjoy hearing about the dimensions of growth that occurred for Cassie Piper and Tatjana Rebelle when she stepped into this rich community space of cooperative production, learning and friendship.

 Cassie Piper